Javhaa233/yellbook/DEPLOY.md

 When complete, stack status will be `CREATE_COMPLETE`.

-## Step 1b: After Cluster Creation - Execute Deployment Scripts
+## Step 1b: After Cluster Creation - Connect kubectl

 Once the CloudFormation stack shows `CREATE_COMPLETE`, run these scripts in order: